-As Screen, Test & Protect plans are put into place for UF Health Jacksonville, UF Health Central Florida and other University of Florida locations around the state, we will provide information on how these processes will work at these locations.
+- As Screen, Test & Protect plans are put into place for other University of Florida locations around the state, we will provide information on how these processes will work at these locations.

 A Negative Result

-- If your test result is negative for COVID-19, you probably were not infected at the time your sample was collected, and you will receive an email within 24 hours detailing your eligibility to return to a UF work location in accordance with your unit’s protocols.
+- If your test result is negative for COVID-19, you probably were not infected at the time your sample was collected.

 - This does not mean you will not get sick in the future.
 It only means that you did not have COVID-19 at the time of testing.
-Once back at work, please continue to follow the university’s and your unit’s COVID-19 physical distancing and masking protocols, as well as washing your hands frequently and staying home if you feel sick.
+Please continue to follow the university’s physical distancing and masking policy, as well as washing your hands frequently and staying home if you feel sick.